sturmen/SpatialMediaKit/README.md

 ## Features

-There is only one feature: it takes an MV-HEVC file and outputs the left and right eyes as separate files in the current directory.
+Today, there is only one feature: `Split`.
+It takes an MV-HEVC file and outputs the left and right eyes as separate files in the current directory.
 The output format is ProRes 422 HQ, video only.
 The user is expected to be familiar with tools such as ffmpeg for all other needs, including remuxing the audio back in.

-Compared to similar tools:, `mvhevcsplit` has the following advantages:
+Compared to similar tools:, `SpatialMediaKit` has the following advantages:

 - Free as in speech and free as in beer.
 Other tools are proprietary and often charge fees.
 - "Visually lossless" (Apple's words) preservation of the original video streams.
 Other tools re-encode using lossy HEVC compression in side-by-side, leading to generational quality loss.